 support scalability, to facilitate use by all potential maritime users.

-Basic Premise and Caveats
+Basic premise and caveats

-The basic, over-riding premise of this guideline is that:
+The basic, over-riding premise of this Guideline is that:

 Shipborne and shore-based equipment, systems and services should portray VTS-related navigation information to all users (both on-board and ashore) in a consistent manner.